bombasticbob/sortdemo/README.md

 applications (written in C++ using MFC) to Linux and other POSIX systems with an X11 server (like my favorite OS, FreeBSD).

+You can see a video of it working, here:

+&nbsp;&nbsp;<a href="https://bombasticbob.github.io/sortdemo-1.1.avi">https://bombasticbob.github.io/sortdemo-1.1.avi</a><br>

 INSTALLATION
 ------------